townsville/book-1/townsville.md

 "No, please!
 I must leave at once!" cried wispy.

 "Security!
-We have another crazy!" rasped the cashier.
+We have another one!" rasped the cashier.

-"Come with me, sir" said a beefy secur-a-guard behind him.
+"Come with me, sir," said a beefy secur-a-guard behind him.

 "No!
 You mustn't!
 Please!
 LIPERTON!
 AARGH!" cried wispy.
 He pushed the secur-a-guard and ran towards the City Library entrance door.
 Before he reached it, though, he was tackled by twenty secur-a-guards.